-Small businesses fail for many reasons, including some that are beyond the owner’s immediate control.
-It’s a reality of entrepreneurship — not every new business will succeed, and, sometimes, even long-standing companies hit hard times.
+Small businesses fail for many reasons, including some that are beyond your control.
+It’s the reality of entrepreneurship—not every new business will succeed.
+Even long-standing companies hit hard times.

-One common thought among businesses experiencing tough financial times is declaring bankruptcy.
-While there are cases where business bankruptcy can be the right move, not all businesses should go this route.
-Furthermore, there are numerous types of bankruptcy.
-So, even if your business is a potential candidate for bankruptcy, you need to know your bankruptcy options first.
+Businesses experiencing tough financial situations might consider declaring bankruptcy.
+While there are cases where business bankruptcy is the right move, it’s not always a good call.
+If you decide to file for bankruptcy, and your business is a candidate for bankruptcy, you need to know your options.

 What is business bankruptcy?

 Much like personal bankruptcy, business bankruptcy is a financial process that comes in various forms, each with different consequences and forms of resolution.
-Business bankruptcy is handled by federal courts and involves the sole proprietor in the event of a sole proprietorship, or in the event of a corporation, all of those involved in ownership of the company.
+Federal courts manage business bankruptcy with this business’s sole proprietors or owners.
+Business bankruptcy does not absolve the filers of all financial obligations.

 When is bankruptcy the right move?

-As a result, Duffy typically recommends that new business owners organize their enterprise as a corporation, LLC or other limited-liability entity to help protect their personal assets from business creditors.
+As a result, Duffy typically recommends that new business owners organize their enterprise.
+Becoming a corporation, LLC, or other limited-liability entity can help protect their personal assets from business creditors.

 Businesses that operate as sole proprietorships or partnerships expose their personal assets to greater risks.
-But, even when you’ve set up a limited-liability structure for your company, your personal assets may still be in jeopardy, depending on how you run your business, Duffy says.
+But even when you’ve set up a limited-liability structure for your company, your personal assets may still be in jeopardy.
+It all depends on how you run your business, Duffy says.

-One common reason for this risk is that you haven’t properly separated your personal and business finances.
-When that happens, Duffy explains, “The court will find that there was no separate business entity, disregard it and ‘pierce the corporate veil,’ putting the owner’s personal assets at risk.”
+Your assets are at risk if you haven’t separated your personal and business finances.
+When that happens, “the court will find that there was no separate business entity, disregard it, and put the owner’s personal assets at risk,” Duffy explains.

-This type of collateral puts your business and home at risk.
-It’s bad enough to lose your business, so avoid getting into a situation where your home and personal assets are also in jeopardy.
+This type of collateral can put more than your business at risk.
+It’s bad enough to lose your business.
+Avoid getting into a situation where your home and personal assets are also in jeopardy.

 Types of bankruptcy

-When personal assets, such as a home, are at stake in a business failure, bankruptcy may be the best way to protect them from creditors.
-According to Duffy, choosing which type of bankruptcy to file for can be complicated because it hinges upon state laws and a host of other variables.
+When personal assets, such as a home, are at stake, bankruptcy may be the best way to protect them from creditors.
+Choosing which type of bankruptcy to file for can be complicated.
+The decision hinges on state laws and a host of other variables, Duffy says.
 Understanding the basics can help reduce some of the fears and misconceptions that surround the process.

-The debtor’s income, assets, amount owed, and financial goals are key criteria in choosing between Chapter 7 and Chapter 13.
-The court may make the choice for you.
-Low (or nonexistent) income and asset value combined with a large amount of debt make Chapter 7 more likely, while higher income and asset value combined with lower debt make Chapter 13 the probable path.
+The debtor’s income, assets, amounts owed, and financial goals are key for choosing Chapter 7 or Chapter 13.
+Though, the court may choose for you.
+Low or nonexistent income and asset value, combined with a large amount of debt, make Chapter 7 more likely.
+A higher income and asset value, combined with lower debt, make Chapter 13 the probable path.

-First things first, take a look at the current amount you owe creditors.
-Then, look at your current financials and see if you can afford to pay even a little of the loans with the most aggressive interest rates.
-This can be a sign of good faith with the creditors and help you with the second part of this step: contacting them about lowering your interest or even reducing your debt.
+First, review the current amount you owe creditors.
+Then look at your current financials to see if you can afford to make payments on loans with the most aggressive interest rates.
+Making small payments can be a sign of good faith with the creditors and reduce your debt.

-While not every creditor will simply drop your interest rates or lower the amount you owe, some will take your payment as a sign that you’re attempting to turn things around and lower your interest or total debt, providing at least a little debt relief.
-This approach is similar to the one taken by most debt relief agencies but with the added benefit that it won’t cost you anything but time.
+Not every creditor will drop your interest rates or lower the amount you owe.
+But some may take your payment as a sign that you’re attempting to turn things around.
+They may lower your interest or total debt, providing a little debt relief.

-You likely have numerous vendors that play a vital role in your business, as well as someone you owe rent to each month.
-Both of these parties gain nothing if you declare bankruptcy, so helping you through your difficult financial situation is in their best interest in most cases.
+You likely have vendors and landlords who play a vital role in your business.
+Both of these parties gain nothing if you declare bankruptcy.
+In some cases, helping you through your difficult financial situation may be in their best interest.

-Reach out to your vendors and see if you can negotiate a lower rate for your supplies or their services.
-If nothing else, see if they can reduce the size of your orders to better accommodate your situation.
+Reach out to your vendors and see if you can negotiate a lower rate for supplies or services.
+If nothing else, see if they can reduce the size of your orders to accommodate your situation.
 Then call your landlords and do the same.
 See if they can lower your rent at all or offer assistance in any form.
 You only stand to lose the time it takes to talk to them.

 3. Sell what you don’t need

-Your office or business likely has some items sitting around that aren’t being used or can be substituted.
-Take stock of your business’s supplies, including things like appliances and services being used, and determine if any of them can be cut.
-For example, if you’re rarely faxing things, you can probably sell that fax machine.
+Your business likely has some items sitting around that you aren’t using or that you could substitute.
+Take stock of your business’s supplies, including appliances and services, and determine if you can cut any of them.

 It’s also easy to let monthly service costs pile up.
-Look over the services your company uses and see if you can reduce any operating costs.
+Look over the services your company uses to see if you can reduce operating costs.
 For example, if you have a business phone plan and aren’t using anywhere near the data limit, reduce it.

 4. Tap into your network

 Friends, family, and professional contacts are all a part of your network for a reason: They like you.
 Don’t hesitate to reach out to those you trust when you’re going through a difficult time.
-Even if your network can’t offer financial help, they can likely help you think of new ways to improve your business, or at least save money and avoid bankruptcy.
+Even if your network can’t offer financial help, they may help you think of new ways to improve your business or save money and avoid bankruptcy.

-Bankruptcy is a big deal and should be treated as such.
-Just like a flare gun stowed away on a life raft, treat it like you only get one shot.
-Take careful stock of your financial situation, consider all your options — not just bankruptcy — and speak with a financial adviser before doing anything drastic.
+Bankruptcy is a big deal, so you should treat it as such.
+Take careful stock of your financial situation and consider all your options—not just bankruptcy.
+And speak with a financial adviser before making your decision.